 If it opens in Chrome, ProofSnap can capture it.

 ProofSnap is not affiliated with any employer or workplace platform.
-Platform names are listed for informational purposes only.
+Platform names are listed for information only.

 Your employer offers a settlement agreement in exchange for waiving all claims.
-Before you sign, understand what you’re giving up — and what evidence you need to negotiate a better deal.
+Before you sign, understand exactly what you are giving up, and what evidence you need in order to negotiate a better deal.

 What they want you to sign: